 Exercise Balls: Allowing these students to sit on something different than a rigid classroom chair is an excellent reprieve from the feeling of being trapped behind a desk.
 Being able to bounce and work with their core helps to stimulate general posture and balance, while remaining upright and attentive.
+Also it provides a tool to rock back and forth gently to calm the nervous system.

 Light Walls / Punching Bags: Activities where these children are able to release any aggression towards a fun game goal work well for certain children.
 Whether it be a Whack-a-Mole style game or simply a punching bag, children are able to gain proprioceptive pressure to their joints through the release of some physical anger.

-Controlled Throwing: Utilizing balls or beanbags like our Kozie Weighted Proprioceptive Bean Bags to feel weight on hand and arm joints are incredibly beneficial for individuals with Autism particularly.
+Bean Bags for Controlled Throwing: Utilizing balls or beanbags like our Kozie Weighted Proprioceptive Bean Bags to feel weight on hand and arm joints are incredibly beneficial for individuals with Autism particularly.
 Whether it be tossing these items at a target, or trying to balance with added weight will work wonders for some children.

 Body Sacs: Some children with disabilities that fidget show positive reactions to toys like our Sensory Kozie Sac, which provide children with a fun outlet to experience pressure within their arms and legs that lead to calming of their proprioceptive systems.